Matembavv/code_collector/README.md

 # Code Collector

-A script for collecting project source code into a single text file.
+A simple script for collecting project source code into a single text file.
 Recursively traverses project directories, collects files with specified extensions, and saves their contents into one output file.
 Ignores files and folders based on `.gitignore` and configuration settings.

 ## How It Works